 General Information

 User accounts do not carry over however.
-Please contact the archive manager (accessing some data may require special permission by the researcher/custodian).
+Please contact the archive manager to set up a new account.
+Accessing some data may require special permission by the researcher/custodian.

-Some functionality, such as user deposits via the web interface are not yet ready for release.
-Please contact the archive manager for help if you wish to archive with us.
+Some functionality, such as user deposits via the web interface are not yet ready for general use.
+If you wish to archive with use please fill out a project application if you wish to archive with us.

 What kind of data can I store?

-The corpus server currently hosts images, audio, video, and various kinds of text data such as word lists, transcriptions, and KML.
+The Humanities Lab Archive currently hosts images, audio, video, and various kinds of text data such as word lists, transcriptions, and KML.
 To ensure that the data is still readable in the future, uncompressed, and preferably open formats should be used when possible.
-(For example, MP3 is not allowed, since it is both compressed and a proprietary format.)
+For example, MP3 is not allowed, since it is proprietary format with lossy compression.

 Please contact the archive manager for questions regarding formats.